 - ▶ PGI Bash (64) Select this option to launch a Cygwin bash shell in which the environment is pre-initialized to use the 64-bit PGI compilers and tools.
 The default environment variables are already set and available.
-(Available only on x64 systems with Cygwin installed.) - ▶ PGI Bash Select this option to launch a Cygwin bash shell in which the environment is pre-initialized to use the 32-bit PGI compilers and tools.
+(Available only on x64 systems with Cygwin installed.) - ▶ PGI Cmd (64) Select this option to launch a Microsoft command shell in which the environment is pre-initialized to use the 64-bit PGI compilers and tools.
 The default environment variables are already set and available.
-(Available only on systems with Cygwin installed.)
+(Available only on x64 systems.)